 The truth is that you can find cheaper DUI car insurance rates, but you must be willing to shop around.
 Of course, DUI insurance rates will be more expensive than if you did not have a DUI, but you can still find an affordable policy.

 There are instances where you may be able to clear your DUI conviction after you have taken a safety class.

-Some spouses may wonder if they will suffer the consequences of the other spouse’s actions should they receive a DUI conviction.
+Some spouses may wonder if they will suffer the consequences of the other partner’s actions should they receive a DUI conviction.
 In some states, it is possible to obtain an exclusion for the spouse with the DUI conviction.
-If they take the chance of driving and have an accident, they will not be covered under the policy.
-The spouse without the DUI will maintain the standard rate.

 If a DUI Goes Unreported